harveyramer/harvey-ramer-blog/src/article/free-easy-grow-linkedin.md

 Few things are more gratifying and financially rewarding than a healthy, growing business.
 And one of the best platforms for business marketing growth is social media.
 Unlike anything else, it lets you meet your customers where they are and form personal connections before they make a buying decision.

 LinkedIn is the premier social platform for business professionals.
-They voted it the [most trusted social network](https://www.businessinsider.com/linkedin-pinterest-instagram-top-spots-2019-digital-trust-report-facebook-stays-last) in 2019.
-According to [LinkedIn](https://news.linkedin.com/about-us#1), their directory includes more than **706 million users** and **50 million companies**.
+They voted it the most trusted social network in 2019[^1].
+According to LinkedIn[^2], their directory includes more than **706 million users** and **50 million companies**.

 With such massive numbers, the platform deserves to be a vital part of your business marketing portfolio—especially if you are a B2B company.
 LinkedIn search lets your **prospecting and sales teams** find qualified leads from those _50 million companies_ with ease.

-The workplace trend of [remote employment is here to stay](https://www.techrepublic.com/article/remote-work-is-here-to-stay-gartner-finds/).
+The workplace trend of remote employment is here to stay[^3].
 As remote work expands, virtual connections will become ever more powerful.
 As a business-focused social network, LinkedIn will become even more integral to the workplace.
 This fiscal year, **revenue has grown 20%** year over year, and **content sharing is up 50%.** Driven by the isolation of the pandemic, **live video streaming has risen nearly 90%** since March of 2020.

 LinkedIn is booming, and businesses of all sizes should get active on the platform or miss out on a growth opportunity.
-Thankfully, there are free and easy ways you can [build your personal brand](https://www.harveyramer.com/article/how-to-grow-linkedin/) and grow your business with LinkedIn.
+Thankfully, there are free and easy ways you can build your personal brand[^4] and grow your business with LinkedIn.

 > We’ve found that 50% of LinkedIn members are more likely to purchase from a company they engage with on LinkedIn.
-> — <cite>Lana Khavinson, [LinkedIn](https://business.linkedin.com/content/dam/business/marketing-solutions/global/en_US/campaigns/pdfs/Linkedin_SophGuide_020314.pdf)</cite>
+> — <cite>Lana Khavinson[^5]</cite>

 ## Create a LinkedIn Strategy